About The Paul Ukena Trio:

 If you saw the original Broadway cast of The Best Little Whorehouse in Texas or The Will Rogers Follies, or were lucky to see Raul Julia’s Three Penny Opera at Lincoln Center, or Philip Bosco’s The Devil’s Disciple at Circle in the Square, you’ve seen the actor Paul Ukena.

-After a couple of decades treading the boards on and Off-Broadway, the BMI composer Paul Ukena returned to his creative first love, the acoustic guitar, and something he always wanted to do, fronting a band that played his original songs and those of his favorite composers, from John P. Johnson and Fats Waller, to Duke Ellington and George Gershwin, to Bob Dylan and the Beatles.
+After a couple of decades treading the boards on and Off-Broadway, the BMI composer Paul Ukena returned to his creative first love, the acoustic guitar, and something he always wanted to do, fronting a band that played his original songs and those of his favorite composers, from James P. Johnson and Fats Waller, to Duke Ellington and George Gershwin, to Bob Dylan and the Beatles.